cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-SVOM MXT-EN.md

 ---
-customer: CNES
+customer : "CNES"
-customer_long: Centre National d'Etudes Spatiales
+customer_long : "Centre National d'Etudes Spatiales"
-prime_contractor:
-image:
-size: small
-name: SVOM MXT
-title: MXT instrument Software embedded into the SVOM satellite
-domains: Platform
-department: SPACE
-program: SVOM
-domains: Platform
+prime_contractor : ""
+image : ""
+size : "small"
+name : "SVOM MXT"
-summary: "**MXT** is one of the 2 instruments of the **SVOM** French payload.
+title : "MXT instrument Software embedded into the SVOM satellite" domains : "Platform" department : "SPACE" program : "SVOM" summary : "MXT is one of the 2 instruments of the SVOM French payload.
 It is specialized in GRB follow-up observation.
 CS GROUP had to provide the MXT instrument Application Software embedded into the Data Processing Unit (MDPU) in charge of managing"
 ---

 > __Customer__\: Centre National d'Etudes Spatiales (CNES)